Kosovo Force

-The Kosovo Force (KFOR) is a NATO-led international peacekeeping force in Kosovo.
-Its operations are gradually reducing until Kosovo's Security Force, established in 2009, becomes self sufficient.
+The Kosovo Force (KFOR) is a NATO-led international peacekeeping force and military of Kosovo.
+KFOR is the third security responder, after the Kosovo Police and the EU Rule of Law (EULEX) mission, respectively, with whom NATO peacekeeping forces work in close coordination.
+Its operations are gradually reducing until the Kosovo Security Force, established in 2009, becomes self-sufficient.

-KFOR entered Kosovo on 11 June 1999, two days after the adoption of UN Security Council Resolution 1244.
-At the time, Kosovo was facing a grave humanitarian crisis, with military forces from Yugoslavia in action against the Kosovo Liberation Army (KLA) in daily engagements.
-Nearly one million people had fled Kosovo as refugees by that time, and many did not permanently return.
+KFOR entered Kosovo on 12 June 1999, one day after the United Nations Security Council adopted the UNSC Resolution 1244.
+At the time, Kosovo was facing a grave humanitarian crisis, with the Yugoslav Army in action against the Kosovo Liberation Army (KLA) in daily engagements.
+Nearly one million people had fled Kosovo as refugees by that time, many of whom left permanently.

-KFOR is gradually transferring responsibilities to the Kosovo Police and other local authorities.
-Currently, 28 states contribute to the KFOR, with a combined strength of approximately 4,000 military and civilian personnel.
+Currently, 33 states contribute to the KFOR, with a combined strength of 5,249 military personnel.

-The mission was initially called Operation Joint Guardian.
-In 2004, the codename for the mission was changed to Operation Joint Enterprise.

 Objectives

 KFOR focuses on building a secure environment and guaranteeing the freedom of movement through all Kosovo territory for all citizens, irrespective of their ethnic origins, in accordance with UN Security Council Resolution 1244.

 The Contact Group countries have said publicly that KFOR will remain in Kosovo to provide the security necessary to support the final settlement of Kosovo authorities.